emeadows/data-engineering-challenge/README.md

     Wrap the application in a docker image which can be published Automate data being loaded using the generator using python scripts to allow this to be run locally with 'live' data.
     It is a good idea to have a visualisation of the stream, at the moment this is output in to the console logs.
 This should be saved to file to allow it to be run through a kafka visualisation tool.
 This will also aid debugging vis KSQL as the aggregate name will be stored and thus queried.

+## Limitations

+The following items will need to be investigated the design changed:
+Keys: either the data is processed through a different stream to add keys or the code needs to be changed so that the data can be processed over multiple partitions.
+Transformers vs Aggregates: By adding a second Transformers the data would no longer be required to be aggregated in the stream.
+Oversized aggregates can cause issues which are hard to diagnose as they are not idempotent.
+The first transformer would act as a global KTable so accessible across partitions.
+This would mean the second state store could hold the current stats which could be displayed in real time.
+Fanning out: the current design stores every record per minute every time, this will increment in the amount of data over time and processing delays.
+By only saving changes by making the suggested change by adding a second key store this should allow only updated records to be saved.
+This will still be a snapshot but only one record being updated at any time.
+Topic retention: as these are snapshots the topic retention should be set to only save the last record.